-In 2011, the Company decided to build a new production plant in Egypt.
+In 2013, the Company finished the building of a new production plant in Egypt.
 In order to eliminate the potential risk factors connected with this investment, PEGAS entered into an insurance contract with the Export Guarantee and Insurance Corporation (hereafter "EGAP").
 The insurance contract includes insurance of the investment against the risk of prevention of the transfer of returns, expropriation or politically motivated violent damage.
 EGAP is 100% owned by the Czech Republic and its primary purpose is the support of exports and the provision of insurance services to exporters of Czech products, services and investments.